 If you’re at an event and need to take a lot of action shots, consider turning on Burst Mode (found in settings).
 This lets you hold down the shutter button and take continuous photos.

 The zoom on your phone is fake.
 Yep.
 Phone cameras have a ‘visual zoom’ instead of a true ‘optical zoom’ (unless you have the iPhone 7 Plus which has up to 2x optical zoom capabilities).
 This means that if you’re relying on the phone’s zoom, it is just blowing up the image on your screen.
 The result is a blurry mess.
 Get closer to your subject or crop in post editing instead.

-And that’s it!
-All the images in this post were taken on a 2 year old Samsung Galaxy S6.
-With just your phone, you can instantly give your brand a social media refresh with new images.
+All the images in this post were taken on a 2-year-old Samsung Galaxy S6.
+But, with any phone, you can instantly give your brand a social media refresh with new images.